 Here are the differences between the two options:

 - Subletting or Subleasing: Similar to reletting, subletting is when you find a new renter, but there is no new rental agreement between the new renter and landlord.
 The new renter signs a sublease agreement with you and pays rent to you directly.
 Your name remains on the original rental agreement.
 This makes you legally responsible for anything that happens to the property, including if the new renter is late paying rent.
-Because your original lease is still active, you aren’t technically terminating a lease if you sublet and you won’t get your security deposit back until the end of your lease term.
+Because your original lease is still active, you aren’t technically terminating a lease if you sublet, and you won’t get your security deposit back until the end of your lease term.
 Not all landlords allow subletting.
 Check your rental agreement or ask your landlord before you consider subletting.

 Additionally, consider renting the rooms in your rental unit to cover any rent you cannot make.
 Instead of breaking a lease because you can’t afford the monthly rent, use our Room Rental Agreement to rent the rooms in your dwelling (with your landlord’s permission).

-4. Use a Lease Termination Letter
+Step 4 – Use a Lease Termination Letter

 You’re legally allowed to vacate the premises without incurring any penalties if your landlord does anything that violates the terms of the lease agreement.

-Only use this strategy as a last resort if your landlord is legally culpable and unreasonable.
+Use this strategy as a last resort if your landlord is legally culpable and unreasonable.

 Verify if any of these claims are true: